Partially hyperbolic dynamics in the 3-body problem: The 3-body problem: a (local) partially hyperbolic setting

 \item \textit{(Action of the differential):} uniformly in $n\in\mathbb N$

 and

 \end{itemize} \end{thm}

-\begin{proof} The proof of this result is entirely contained in the proof of Lemma 12.2 of \cite{guardia2022hyperbolicdynamicsoscillatorymotions}\footnote{To be precise, Lemma 12.2 in \cite{guardia2022hyperbolicdynamicsoscillatorymotions} gives a similar statement to that above but instead of studying one iterate of the map $\Psi_{i\to j}$ considers a concatenation of iterates of these.
+The proof of this result is entirely contained in the proof of Lemma 12.2 of \cite{guardia2022hyperbolicdynamicsoscillatorymotions}\footnote{To be precise, Lemma 12.2 in \cite{guardia2022hyperbolicdynamicsoscillatorymotions} gives a similar statement to that above but instead of studying one iterate of the map $\Psi_{i\to j}$ considers a concatenation of iterates of these.
 Of course, the proof in that paper proceeds by induction so, in particular, the first step is to produce an statement like the one in Theorem \ref{thm:onestepgraphtransform}.}.
 Roughly speaking, the proof boils down to an application of the graph transform to the manifold $\Lambda_v$ (resp. $\Lambda_h$).
 Here we just recall briefly the argument and refer the interested reader for the details.
 We only consider the case of vertical submanifolds (the horizontal case being similar).

-The proof relies on a rather technical lemma which, for the convenience of the reader, we have copied in Appendix \ref{sec:HDpaperstatemnts}.
+The proof of Theorem \ref{thm:onestepgraphtransform} relies on the following rather technical lemma, a $C^1$ parabolic inclination (Lambda) lemma.